 Although that never-disappearing belly pooch could be a sign you’re dealing with diastasis recti, it’s a condition that needs to be identified with the help of your doctor or a qualified physical therapist.
 If you’re diagnosed with it, your best course of action is to work with a certified physical therapist who specializes in postpartum moms, diastasis recti and other conditions that affect the core.

-How moms say they’ve learned to love their postpartum bellies
+How four moms learned to love their postpartum bellies

-While you may make peace with the fact that your postpartum body will be different, and it may never go back to looking the way it did before you got pregnant, you may still struggle with your appearance and how you feel in your skin post-baby.
+While you may make peace with the fact that your postpartum body will always be different than it was pre-kids, you may still struggle with how you feel in your skin post-baby.
 We talked to four moms who shared how they learned to appreciate and celebrate their postpartum belly — and body.

 Don’t stop celebrating your body just because you aren’t pregnant anymore

 “During pregnancy, your belly is celebrated, and you yourself may even love its fullness and roundness, but after you have the baby, it is instantly different,” says Renee Evans, a mom of three from California and an Instagram influencer, who uses her social media to share her photography and daily life with other moms.
 “I felt shocked by and very ashamed of my postpartum belly, especially with my first child.
 I did not expect to feel this way, and I wanted it to go away.”

 Evans makes a valuable but infrequently discussed point: It can feel like overnight, women go from hearing positive comments about their pregnant bellies to being bombarded with imagery and advice that focuses entirely on erasing all evidence that you were ever pregnant in the first place.
 Most moms may not even realize that they’re internalizing that change in messaging, and it’s important to realize it does happen and to question why.